LambdaTest/pytest-selenium-hyperexecute-sample/README.md

  os: [win]
 ```

-Python files in the 'tests' folder contain the 'tests' that will be run in parallel on the Hypertest grid
+Python files in the 'tests' folder contain the 'tests' that will be run in parallel on the HyperTest grid

 ```yaml
 files: ["tests/lt_sample_todo.py", "tests/lt_selenium_playground.py"]